PDF Converter

 - Create an instance of

-method. - Add the output PDF file using
+AddInput method. - Add the output file path for the resulting file using the

-method. - Execute the encryption using the
+AddOutput method. - Run the

-1// Create EncryptionOptions object to set instructions
+1// Create PdfToDocOptions object to set instructions

-2var options = new EncryptionOptions("123456", "qwerty");
+2var options = new PdfToDocOptions();

 3// Add input file path